mpdairy/elm-argspec/README.md

 The arguments after an option are just stored in a flat `Dict` along with all the other arguments, so be sure to use unique argument names.

-Short options that require arguments should not be grouped.
+If multiple short options that also require arguments are grouped (`-abc`), the scan will fail.

 ## Optional